Forensic Science and How Statistics Can Help It: Evidence, Hypothesis Testing, and Graphical Models: Likelihood ratio

-which is used to update one's belief of whether or not the suspect is guilty.
-When LR is smaller than 1, the posterior odds, that is, the odds given that piece of evidence, will be smaller than the prior odds.
-We then conclude that a LR smaller than one is in favor of the defense.
-Similarly, a LR greater than one is in favor of the prosecution.
+is the \textit{likelihood ratio}, or Bayes factor (see \cite{kass1995bayes}), which can be interpreted as an updating factor on prior beliefs based on the evidence $E$.
+When LR is smaller than 1, the posterior odds is smaller than the prior odds, i.e.~a LR smaller than 1 is in favor of the defendant.
+Conversely, a LR larger than 1 is in favor of the prosecution.
+Let us consider a simple fictional case of a bank robbery, which is an adaptation of a case presented in \citep{adam2011essential}.

-Let us consider a fictional case.
-A shoe mark is found at a crime scene.
-The suspect Mr. S is known to own a pair of shoes that can leave the same mark, and he only wears that pair of shoes.
-In this case, we can write the competing hypotheses as:
+\paragraph{Example: ``Bank robbery''} A shoe mark is found at a bank that has been robbed.
+The suspect Mr.~S is known to own a pair of shoes that can leave the same mark, and he only wears that pair of shoes.
+In this case, the competing hypotheses at ``source level'' (Table~\ref{tab: hierarchy of propositions}) and the evidence could be defined as \begin{itemize} \item[] $H_{\rm p}$: Mr.~S left the shoe mark at the bank. \item[] $H_{\rm d}$: Someone else left the shoe mark at the bank. \item[] ~~$E$: The shoe mark at the bank. \end{itemize}